 About

 Ricky holds a Ph.D. in computer science from the University of Queensland, and previously worked at NICTA, Australia’s ICT Centre of Excellence, where he performed a mix of research, customer development, government and industry liaison and, of course, software engineering.
 He loves learning through experimentation which has resulted in injuries and failed businesses, as well as a moderately successful one.
-He is fond of the news, so he once started a tiny tech news site for Brisbane and Queensland called The Tech Street Journal; although he is no longer involved, it is still running today.

 Dislikes: political correctness, irrational fear, green eggs and ham.

-Ricky is @rickyrobinson on Twitter.
+Ricky is @rickyrobinson on X.